Explore

 Now, visualize your findings in a SWOT analysis.
 Take everything from above and map your team’s strengths, weaknesses, opportunities, and threats to success.
 This exercise is not a one-time effort.
 As your work evolves and your team matures you can update the SWOT to reflect current capabilities and areas for improvement.
 Make these updates part of your team’s workflow to reinforce transparency and encourage accountability.

-Customize a SWOT analysis template in Aha!
-Knowledge.
+Customize a SWOT analysis template in Aha! software.
 Try it now.

 SWOT analysis large